phelinki/smor-ting/smor_ting_mobile/appium/README.md

 appium-inspector
 ```

 This comprehensive setup provides full QA automation capabilities for your Smor-Ting application following security, performance, and usability priorities [[memory:5639049]].
+For iOS-specific setup and test execution, see `IOS_SETUP.md` and `TEST_PLAN_IOS.md`.